-Michelle from Making Sense of Cents lives in an RV, just like us.
+Michelle from Making Sense of Cents is living on the road in an RV, just like us.
 It’s an awesome lifestyle, but there are certain things about this lifestyle that may not appear so obvious.
 Today, Michelle takes some time to lay out some interesting topics they don’t tell you about living on the road.

 In July of 2015, me and my husband did something crazy, something that I never thought we would do.